Thomas Edward John Jr.

 Although pitcher Tommy John won 288 major league games and may well end up in the Hall of Fame some day, he is perhaps most famous because he missed the 1975 season due to the ligament replacement surgery that now bears his name, Tommy John surgery.
 That surgery, which he pioneered, has saved the career of countless pitchers after him.

 In Hall of Fame voting in 2009, he received 31.7% of the vote, with 75% needed.
 This was his final year on the writers' ballot.
-John will now be considered by the Veterans Committee for the first time as part of the 2020 Hall of Fame Election, when he will be one of ten candidates from the "Modern Baseball" period (1970-1987).
-His chances for induction are decent since the Hall has eventually let in every 20th Century pitcher with 250+ wins (except for a few who retired fairly recently and may still get in).
+John was considered by the Veterans Committee for the first time as part of the 2020 Hall of Fame Election, when he was one of ten candidates from the "Modern Baseball" period (1970-1987).
+He did not make it that time, but in the longer run, his chances for induction are decent since the Hall has eventually let in every 20th Century pitcher with 250+ wins (except for a few who retired fairly recently and may still get in).

 It's hard to believe that John's career lasted 26 years.
 He broke in as a 20-year-old rookie on the 1963 Cleveland Indians, when 43-year-old Early Wynn was still pitching.
 Sudden Sam McDowell was also a 20-year-old pitcher on the team.
 It was the year that Pete Rose was a rookie.
-Many years later, in 1989, 46-year-old Tommy John was still pitching, in the year when Ken Griffey and Juan Gonzalez were both rookies.
+Many years later, in 1989, 46-year-old Tommy John was still pitching, in the year when Ken Griffey Jr. and Juan Gonzalez were both rookies.
 The Yankees manager for the last part of 1989, Bucky Dent, was nine years younger than John.